-Repasting My MacBook Pro
+Repasting my MacBook Pro

 This is going to be a short article, because I forgot to record anything or take photos.
 I was going to initially disassemble the entire thing, then reassemble it, then start recording again as I went through the process.
 In reality, I only disassembled it once and vowed myself to never do it again because it is that complicated.